Billy the Kid’s outlaw life began in earnest when he took a sheriff’s attempt at scaring him straight far more seriously than the lawman intended.

 After his escape, the Kid talked about escaping to Mexico but ultimately could not give up his girlfriends near Fort Sumner.
 In July, Garrett knew he was in the vicinity and made trips there to question area citizens, none of whom would admit knowing where Bonney was.
 He was about to give up but made one last trip on July 14, 1881, to talk to one of Bonney’s friends, Pete Maxwell.
 A freshly slaughtered yearling hung from a rafter on Maxwell’s porch.

 Around midnight that night, the Kid, hungry, was going to cut himself a steak from the yearling and bring it back to a girlfriend’s room when he was surprised by two men sitting outside Maxwell’s room. “¿Quién es?
 [Who is it?]” he asked in Spanish, drawing his pistol as he backed into Maxwell’s bedroom.
 He turned to ask Maxwell who the men were, not recognizing that Garrett was in the room too.
 “That’s him!”
 Maxwell exclaimed.
-The Kid hesitated and repeated the question, giving Garrett time to draw and fire twice.
+The Kid hesitated and repeated the question, giving Garrett time to fire twice.
 Bonney was dead before he hit the ground.

 That is, he was dead according to most historians.
 A few men claimed over the next few decades that they were Billy the Kid, notably including Ollie “Brushy Bill” Roberts, who went so far as to seek a pardon from New Mexico Governor Thomas Mabry, and rumors persist to this day that he survived the shooting or that Garrett was secretly friends with the outlaw and they faked the killing.
 None of the claims have withstood serious scrutiny, but the Kid lives on to this day, if only in legend.